-Malmö is again and again described as one of Sweden’s most underrated cities, and as the fifth biggest city in the Nordics (with around 750 000 inhabitants in Greater Malmö) the Scanian city offers plenty of typical Scandinavian city experiences—a historic old town, cobblestone streets, parks everywhere, medieval moat in front of renaissance castle, beautiful architecture, Nordic noir fame—but with a fraction of the crowds larger and more popular cities get.
-Malmö has gone through a major transformation in the recent decades; from a gritty and gloomy industrial town to a vibrant travel destination with some of the happiest citizens in Europe.
+Malmö is often described as one of Sweden’s most underrated cities, and as the fifth biggest city in the Nordics (with around 750 000 inhabitants in Greater Malmö) the Scanian city offers plenty of typical Scandinavian city experiences—a historic old town, cobblestone streets, parks everywhere, medieval moat in front of renaissance castle, beautiful architecture, Nordic noir fame—but with a fraction of the crowds larger and more popular cities get.

 If you’re looking for ideas on what to do when you’re in Malmö, you’ve found the right place.